luricisme/Website_BookingHotel/README.md

-# Booking Hotel
+# Booking Hotel 🏨
 ## Link:

 ## Description
-Hotel Booking 🏨 is an online platform for hotel reservations, where users can search, explore details, read reviews, and book their ideal accommodations effortlessly.
+Booking Hotel 🏨 is an online platform for hotel reservations, where users can search, explore details, read reviews, and book their ideal accommodations effortlessly.

 **Users**:
 - Search for hotels based on location, check-in/out dates, price, stars, and number of room types.